argoproj/argo-cd/docs/operator-manual/applicationset/Appset-Any-Namespace.md

 In order for an ApplicationSet to be managed and reconciled outside the Argo CD's control plane namespace, two prerequisites must match:

-1. The `ApplicationSet`'s namespace must be explicitly enabled using the `--applicationset-namespaces` parameter for the `argocd-applicationset-controller`.
-This parameter controls the list of namespaces that Argo CD will be allowed to source `ApplicationSet` resources from globally.
+1. The namespace list from which `argocd-applicationset-controller` can source `ApplicationSets` must be explicitly set using environment variable `ARGOCD_APPLICATIONSET_NAMESPACES` or alternatively using parameter `--applicationset-namespaces`.
-2. The number of namespaces covered by the `--applicationset-namespaces` must be entirely covered by the [App in any namespace](../app-any-namespace.md), otherwise the generated Applications generated outside the allowed Application namespaces won't be reconciled.
+2. The enabled namespaces must be entirely covered by the [App in any namespace](../app-any-namespace.md), otherwise the generated Applications generated outside the allowed Application namespaces won't be reconciled

+It can be achieved by setting the environment variable `ARGOCD_APPLICATIONSET_NAMESPACES` to argocd-cmd-params-cm `application.namespaces`

 `ApplicationSets` in different namespaces can be created and managed just like any other `ApplicationSet` in the `argocd` namespace previously, either declaratively or through the Argo CD API (e.g. using the CLI, the web UI, the REST API, etc).